eug/import/README.md

 # yeash
 **Ye**t another **A**bstraction for **Sh**ell

+A new approach for modularization and abstractions of shell scripts, being able to reuse, extend in an easy and readable way.

+# about

-yeash can be seen as a set of modules, set of snippets, wrapper functions, you name it.
-This project aims to collect the most popular functions of shell script world, being able to reuse, extend in a easy and readable way.
+This project can be seen as a set of modules, set of snippets, wrapper functions, you name it.
+One of the main features of this project is the ```include``` command which allows to import particular functions to your scripts, or even better, rename the imported function using the ```as``` paramter.
+The collection of modules and functions can be easly reused, there is no need to include yeash to your project, just copy and paste!

 ## basic usage
 - Use the command ```./spec <module.sh>``` to see which functions are available.